ccs-digital/cf-example-selenium-test/README.md

 ### Building

-To bake our application into a Docker image we use Codefresh's https://docs.codefresh.io/docs/steps#section-build[Build step].
+To bake our application into a Docker image we use Codefresh's [Build step](https://docs.codefresh.io/docs/steps#section-build).

 The Build is a simplified abstraction over the Docker build command.